kshedden/cscar_terminal/background.md

 [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy)

-* Everything is a file (hide the filesytem implementation)
+* Everything is a file (but hide the filesytem implementation)

 * C is the central implementation language

 * Each program should do one thing well

-* Programs should work together, be composable
+* Programs should work together and be composable

-* Text streams are the universal interface
+* Text streams are the universal interface between tools

 * "the power of a system comes more from the relationships among programs than from the programs themselves" (Rob Pike)